Location: Wandsworth Common

 - Provision of arboricultural advice and recommendations in respect of development applications including upon the implementation of planning conditions and investigation and recommendations in respect of unauthorized trees works as regards Town and Country Planning Act.

 - Undertakes other duties commensurate with the position as directed by the Arboricultural Manager or Head of Parks.

-- Holds, or is prepared to study for, the National Diploma in Arboriculture, or equivalent, and has other relevant arboricultural qualifications.
+- Holds, or is prepared to study for, the National Diploma in Arboriculture, or equivalent.
+Must have relevant arboricultural qualifications.

 - Practical experience of tree inspection and management including the understanding of tree biology, tree risk management, tree maintenance, pests and diseases and knowledge of current biological threats to trees in the UK

 - Up-to-date knowledge of current legislation in respect of trees and arboriculture and current arboricultural techniques and practices.

 - The ability to communicate effectively with the public in writing and face to face under, at times, stressful and emotive situations and to maintain a polite, sympathetic manner with the public whilst providing excellent customer service.